LoadingBFX/Sticklet/README.md

 ---

 ## ⚠️ Disclaimer
-This repository contains a prototype developed for a course project.
+This repository contains a prototype developed for a course project at Carnegie Mellon University.
 It is intended for educational and experimental purposes only.
 It **must not** be relied upon for actual financial decision-making or investment use.
 It is **not** production-ready.

 ![Scotty fetching a stick](assets/logo.png)

 ---

-## 🚀 Introduction
-Every time Scotty goes out to play, he brings home a little stick.
-Each stick is a memory—a tiny story in his daily journal.

-Just like that, every time **you go out shopping**, you can bring back a **receipt**—your own little “stick.”
-Sticklet lets you upload an image of that receipt, and in return:
-- It records **where** you shopped,
-- **what** you bought,
-- and **how much** you paid.

-It can even suggest recipes, track prices over time, summarize your spending, and more.

-✨ Start building Scotty’s little nest—one stick (receipt) at a time.
+## 🚩 Problem & Motivation

+### ❗ Real-World Pain Points
+- **Receipts Are Often Ignored, But Rich in Value**
+  Receipts contain essential data for tracking and analysis, yet most are discarded after purchase.

+- **Traditional OCR Fails on Real-World Receipts**
+  Layouts and quality vary widely—conventional OCR tools perform poorly without manual correction.

+- **Fragmented Financial Tracking**
+  Mobile payment apps only cover partial transactions; users lack a unified financial view.

+### ✨ Our Vision
+- **Seamless Expense Capture**
+  Just upload a receipt—Sticklet auto-extracts structured data like merchant, items, prices, and timestamps.

+- **VLM + LLM = Smarter OCR**
+  Visual-language models (VLM) combined with large language models (LLM) enable robust extraction and adaptive reasoning.

+- **Context-Aware Financial Insights**
+  The system uncovers spending trends and suggests budgets, recipes, and forecasts personalized to each user.

 ---

+## 🌟 Key Features

+- 📷 **One-Click Receipt Upload** — Upload and parse instantly with no manual steps.
+- 🧠 **AI-Powered Extraction (VLM + LLM)** — Accurate parsing of unstructured receipts.
+- 💾 **Persistent Purchase Memory** — Structured, searchable logs of your purchase history.
+- 📊 **Monthly Report Generation** — Visualizes spending trends and top merchants.
+- 💬 **Natural Language Q&A** — Ask: "Where did I spend the most last month?"
+- 📰 **Financial News Integration** — Market updates linked to spending habits.
+- 📈 **Context-Aware Insights** — Personalized suggestions based on purchase patterns.
+- 🧩 **Modular Multi-Agent Design** — Specialized agents for scalability and explainability.

+---

-## 📚 Project Overview
+## 📚 System Overview
-Sticklet is a **multi-agent, AI-powered personal financial assistant** that manages and analyzes your shopping receipts.
-Using OCR, LLM agents, memory systems, and a modular toolchain, it provides:

-- 🧾 Automated receipt parsing
-- 📊 Monthly expense summaries
+Sticklet is a **multi-agent, AI-enhanced receipt management tool** designed to:

+- Extract structured data from real-world receipts
+- Maintain a persistent memory of user purchases
-- 🧠 Persistent memory and insights
+- Offer explainable insights and reports
+- Answer user questions in natural language
-- 🗞️ Market news contextualized to your habits
+- Contextualize financial news relevant to users
-- 💬 Natural language querying

-Built with [LangChain](https://www.langchain.com/), [Mistral AI](https://mistral.ai/), and [Streamlit](https://streamlit.io/), this prototype showcases multi-modal reasoning and tool use in personal finance.
+Built using [LangChain](https://www.langchain.com/), [Mistral AI](https://mistral.ai/), and [Streamlit](https://streamlit.io/) for an interactive experience.

 ---